-“All of us grow up and teach ourselves to tackle our problems – but when did we become so capable?”
+“All of us grow up as we teach ourselves to overcome our problems without even realizing how we became so capable.”

 Perhaps, it’s like we grow wiser each time a bulk of problems is thrown on our way.
 We take some blows, taste the mud, and keep walking anyway.
 Soon, we get so used to grappling with life that it begins to seem normal.